sagar1g/OS-MODULE-PROJECT/README.md

       2.Rmdir :- This method remove or delete directory

-      3.listdir :- This method show all file information.
+      3.listdir :- Method show all file information.

-      4.Remove :- we can remove file using this method
+      4.Remove :- We can remove file using this method

   - Langauge:-